 These “no dog” lessons will cover dog behavior, general health, service dog and public access laws, how to evaluate service dog candidates and additional important topics.

 Addressing fear and other obstacles with your dog.

 Introducing individual, specialized training.

 Main focus on specialized skill training – alerting and response skills customized to meet your specific needs.

 More specialized skill training.
-Overview of ADI and CGC Testing.
+Overview of ADI testing.

 Review, individualized help